top of page

 They also say that the AI results do need human intervention to check the results before sending out.
 AI is still not quite able to replace the human mind, experience and emotion/empathy.

-Earlier today I asked the AI to write an article to answer the question 'Can AI truly replace rhe craftmanship in art?'.
+Prior to writing this article I asked the AI to write an article to answer the question 'Can AI truly replace rhe craftmanship in art?'.
 I read the article and it is really quite good, and so have published it on our website in full with no edits or redactions.

 The concluding statements are: